Tourisme Vaudreuil-Soulanges

 Parc des Ancres de Pointe-des-Cascades 1

-Centrally located at Lock #3 of the Soulanges Canal, Anchor Park is home to more than 100 anchors of all different sizes, shapes, and colours.
+Centrally located at Lock #3 of the Canal de Soulange, the Parc des Ancres is home to more than 100 anchors of all different sizes, shapes, and colours.
 This open-air musuem is open year-round, and is the perfect spot to get started on your visit to this charming municipality and its maritime history.
-The park is found at the eastern gate of Soulanges Canal bike path, so stop by before or after your bike ride to complete a great day outdoors.
+The park is found at the eastern gate of Canal de Soulanges bike path, so stop by before or after your bike ride to complete a great day outdoors.
 Now you know where to drop anchor!

 Feeling hungry?